 Drugs like bath salts appeal to younger individuals because their packaging is often colorful and attractive.
 They are often sold without restrictions and young people can buy them off the internet.
 Additionally, bath salts are not tested for in routine drug tests, making them extremely popular for those who have workplace or mandatory drug screenings.

 According to the 2015 Monitoring the Future Study, 0.4% of 8th graders, 0.7% of 10th graders, and 1% of 12th graders reported using bath salts in the past year.3

 If your child or someone you know is addicted to bath salts, it is important to seek treatment.
 The effects of a bath salts addiction can be harmful and long-lasting.
 When young people experiment with drugs like bath salts, it can result in problems such as:4

 - Substance use disorders (SUDs).

 - Poor discipline.

 The White House published a paper on synthetic designer drugs like bath salts, including stats and information on scheduling.
-The National Institute on Drug Abuse also has information on the facts about bath salts.
+The National Institute on Drug Abuse also has information on bath salts.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.